ziihan/Langevin_Dynamics_SALR/README.md

 2. Input your simulation parameters as required by the program prompts.

 ## Acknowledgements
-The code was written by Zihan Tan with contributions from collaborators Vania Calandrini, Jan K.G.
+Zihan Tan wrote the code, with contributions from collaborators Vania Calandrini, Jan K.G.
 Dhont, and Gerhard Nägele.

-## Cluster analysis scripts for computing:
+## Cluster analysis
-cluster size distribution (CSD), coordination number (z_b) and its distribution, local hexagonal order parameter |q_6^2| and its distribution and average.
+Outside of "LD_code_SALR" are the scripts for cluster analysis to compute: cluster size distribution (CSD), coordination number (z_b) and its distribution, local hexagonal order parameter |q_6^2| and its distribution and average.
+Those are developed based partially on my former colleagues' knowledge.